skyscrapers/documentation/coding_guidelines/terragrunt.md

 ## Formatting

-Terraform code should always be formatted by `terraform fmt -recursive ./`.
+OpenTofu code should always be formatted by `tofu fmt -recursive ./`.
 This command will take care of all indentation, alignment, ...

+> [!NOTE]
-**Note**: having [the Terraform plugin](./README.md#recommended-extensions) installed also helps with this.
+> Having [the Terraform plugin](./README.md#recommended-extensions) installed also helps with this.

 Variables and outputs should have a *clear description* what it is for and the expected format.
 For example: